soupi/learn-haskell-blog-generator/src/03-html/06-escaping_characters.md

 ## GHCi

-One way we can quickly see our code in action is using the interactive development environment **GHCi**.
+One way we can quickly see our code in action is by using the interactive development environment **GHCi**.
 Running `ghci` will open an interactive prompt where Haskell expressions can be written and evaluated.
 This is called a "Read-Evaluate-Print Loop" (for short - REPL).